Raphire/SusAlert/README.md

 ![SusAlert-MainWindow](https://user-images.githubusercontent.com/9938813/136677639-16636582-ebe3-4c5e-8e64-192c30c90361.png)

+## How to use
+SusAlert is very easy to use, simply install and open the plugin in alt1 toolkit.
+The plugin will automatically detect when the croesus fight starts or ends, but it does have a manual start/stop button if you need it.

+If the timer drifts after the first mid energy fungi you can synchronize it by clicking the 'Mid Down' button or pressing alt+1 when the mid energy fungi dies, another solution may be to edit the delay after mid in the settings.

+Lastly, you can use the + and - buttons on the timer to 'nudge' the timer forward or back in 1s increments.

 ## Requirements
 To function SusAlert needs the following:
 - Alt1 toolkit must be installed, you can install that [here](https://runeapps.org/alt1).